OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 Information Provided to or Used by Third-Party Advertisers

 You may see third-party advertisements on some Verizon websites, services, or devices.
 In some instances, advertisers seek to provide advertising that may be more relevant to your interests.
-They do this, for example, by placing cookies on your browser and using them to collect information about your visit on our websites .
+They do this, for example, by placing cookies on your browser and using them to collect information about your visit on our websites.
 They may combine this information with similar information obtained from other websites.
 We also may provide third-party advertisers with the ability to target their ads using certain information about customers.
 This information does not identify you individually.
 You have choices and may limit the use of your information.
 Read more

 Information We Share